eniklas/gamatrix/README.md

 #### Details

 1. Install Python 3.7 or above.
-Currently, the project should support 3.7 through to the latest version.
 1. Fork the gamatrix repository into your personal profile using the `Fork` button on GitHub.com.
 1. Sync to the sources. ( `git clone https://github.com/my-github-username/gamatrix` ) and `cd` into your clone ( `cd gamatrix` ).
 1. Set up a virtual environment for managing Python dependencies.